-“I was approached around 1979 to be stand as a PAP candidate.
+“I was approached around 1979 to stand as a PAP candidate.
 I was not ready at that time as I had to focus on my work and family.
 I believed at that time that a MP should be full time to do the job well.
 I was asked again informally about my interest a few years later, but I was not keen.
 By then, I had become quite unhappy with the direction of PAP policies.

 “I like Singapore prior to 1985.
-The first generation leader did so much for the people - good jobs, low cost of living, affordable HDB flats, good transport system and a strong sense of pride in being a Singaporeans.
+The first generation leader did so much for the people – good jobs, low cost of living, affordable HDB flats, good transport system and a strong sense of pride in being a Singaporean.
 Things started to turn bad after that and for 25 years.
 I hope that we can now turn the tide and go back to the values that built up Singapore in the early days.”

 Mr Tan Kin Lian remained a quiet and reclusive person until the mini-bond issue came out in 2008.
 He was not affected but he decided to speak out for the people who were affected by holding a series of rallies at the Speaker’s Corner.
 He was perhaps motivated by the values of honesty, fairness, positive attitude, courage and public service that he holds dearly.